Graduate Studies in Business

 Personal Essay:

-The essay is a critical component for assessing applicants' motivation for attending Whitworth’s evening MBA or MBL programs; it sums up the applicants' background and goals, as well as their communication and presentation skills.
+The essay is a critical component for assessing applicants' motivation for attending Whitworth’s GSB programs; it sums up the applicants' background and goals, as well as their communication and presentation skills.
 In your essay, you are asked to respond to three particular questions: Why Whitworth?
-Why an MBA/MBL?
+Why this program?
 Why now?
 Your essay should be no longer than one single-spaced page, or approximately 600 words.
 A strong essay will convey careful research on Whitworth and enthusiasm for the program.

 Non-U.S. Citizens must also include the following: